tharindupradeep1/docker_containers/README.md

-# Simple and light docker-compose stack for PHP apps
+# Simple and light docker-compose for PHP apps

-Stack with three cointainres: Nginx, PHP-fpm and Postgres with the purpose to use with any PHP project.
+ Nginx, PHP-fpm and Postgres, Java, Tomcat containers with the purpose to use with any PHP project.

-You can use (almost) the same enviroment to develop, production and testing!

-This is a perfect alternative to usual Vagrant images...
-Forget Virtualbox and VMWare for develop!

-Each container is based in Alpine linux, a light distro which has only 5 Mb.
-This is a very light stack and scalable (this depends of your app)

 ## Requirements